 So why this quaint tradition?
 Where do these paper hats come from?
 The answer is the Christmas Cracker.

 A Christmas Cracker is a cardboard paper tube, wrapped in brightly coloured paper and twisted at both ends.
-There is a banger inside the cracker, two strips of chemically impregnated paper that react with friction so that when the cracker is pulled apart by two people, the cracker makes a bang.
+There is a banger inside the cracker, two strips of chemically impregnated paper that react with friction so that when the cracker is pulled apart by two people, the cracker makes a loud bang.

 Each person takes the end of the cracker and pulls.
 Or if there is a group around the table, everyone crosses their arms to pull all the crackers at once.
 Everyone holds their own cracker in their right hand and pulls their neighbour’s cracker with their free left hand.

 Inside the cracker there is a paper crown made from tissue paper, a motto or joke on a slip of paper and a little gift.
 It is a standing joke that the mottos in crackers are unfunny, corny and often very well known, as the same jokes have been appearing in crackers for decades!